sqlmdx/project-euler/readme.md

 ## Oracle specific solutions

-There was one problem ([54](https://projecteuler.net/problem=54)) where `match_recognize` looks as more or less natural solution.
+There was one problem ([Poker Hands](https://projecteuler.net/problem=54)) where `match_recognize` looks as more or less natural solution.
 Alternatively this can be solved in SQL with multiple subqueries and window functions but that would look much more cumbersome than `match_recognize` solution.

 A few times I used `model clause` but that does not necessarily mean that this is the only possible SQL solution.
 * Solution for [Problem 5](https://projecteuler.net/problem=5) shows how we can utilize `model` to work with auxiliary array-like structures.
 * Solution for [Problem 11](https://projecteuler.net/problem=11) shows how `model` can help to avoid joins.
+* Solution for [Problem 81](https://projecteuler.net/problem=81) shows how we can traverse matrix with `model` (see also PG solution for comparison).
 * Solutions for [Problem 116](https://projecteuler.net/problem=116) and [Problem 117](https://projecteuler.net/problem=117) are really elegant (imho) implementations with `model` of dynamic programming (DP) algorithms but recursive CTE can be used instead - see PG solution for Problem 117.
 * Solution for [Problem 121](https://projecteuler.net/problem=121) is yet another DP algorithm implemented in SQL.
 In this case algorithm is implemented with `iterate` + `for-loop` in rules and uses an array-like structure constructed on a previous iteration so CTE alternative is not that straightforward here - see **Advanced SQL tricks**.

-The last problem to highlight is ([Problem 17](https://projecteuler.net/problem=17)) - classical task to **spell the number**.
+The last problem to highlight is [Problem 17](https://projecteuler.net/problem=17) - classical task to **spell the number**.
 For this one I included both Oracle and PG solutions to compare built-in features.
 Another problem where I found interesting to compare Oracle and PG solutions is [Problem 229](https://projecteuler.net/problem=229) - but the focus here is on performance comparison.

 ## Typical SQL tricks